First Steps (age 2)

 Summer Camps & Classes

 We can't wait to dance with you this summer!
-Check out our schedules here:
+Our summer schedules will be posted by February 15th.

 Summer Registration begins March 1st!
 Register by March 15th and receive 15% off or register by April 15th and receive 10% off your total summer tuition.